-Fire response within the Plan area is expected to be provided from the Temple Fire Station No. 22 situated within the City of Calgary.
+Fire response within the Plan area is expected to be provided from the Temple Fire Station No. 22situated within the City of Calgary: Fire response within the Plan area is expected to be provided from the Balzac Fire Station No. 107 in East Balzac with secondary support provided from other facilities in the Region subject to the terms of Mutual Aid Agreements with the County's municipal partners.
 Secondary response may be provided from the Fire Hall in the City of Chestermere and from Fire Station No. 107 situated in East Balzac.
 The specific mechanism to provide fire response within the Plan area will be established at the subdivision stage.